-BGen (Retired) Robert Mazzolin is a CIGI senior fellow and serves as the chief cybersecurity strategist at RHEA Group, an international company providing bespoke engineering solutions, systems development and security services for space, military, government and other critical infrastructure.
-At RHEA, General Mazzolin establishes direction and development and works with client organizations to evolve their programs and capabilities, contributing to the RHEA’s engagement with an increasingly diverse and expanding institutional community within the space and cyber disciplines.
+BGen (Retired) Robert Mazzolin is a CIGI senior fellow and serves as the Chief Technology Strategist at RHEA Group, an international company providing bespoke engineering solutions, systems development and security services for space, military, government and other critical infrastructure.
+At RHEA, General Mazzolin establishes direction and development and works with client organizations to evolve their programs and capabilities, contributing to the RHEA’s engagement with an increasingly diverse and expanding institutional community within the space and technology disciplines.

 Through his career, he has chaired and participated in a variety of multinational engineering, security, interoperability and standardization programs within the North Atlantic Treaty Organization, the Five Eyes alliance and related military, government and commercial fora.